mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 Time does not exist here.
 This is where one came from.
 This is where one will go.
 This is where one is right at this moment and in all moments.

-A man is aware of his mind again.
-The entity is still with him.
+A man is aware of his mind again, but the entity is still with him.
 Their communication appears to be over but their work is not.
 The shattered threads of a human-being are wrung out then straightened with grace and love.
 The entity performs their work with such joyful ease; each twist bleeding out darkness, each re-arranged thread brighter than sunlight.

 On some level, a man registers being on the floor of a hallway.
 Someone helps him into a shower.
 He is covered in vomit, yet immaculate.
 He is clean to the pure centre of a soul he never knew existed.
 He tries to leave the shower but a young boy almost forgotten dives head first into his heart.
 He falls to the floor complete but crushed with an absolute unawareness of who, what or where, when or why.